open-mmlab/mmdetection3d/docs/en/user_guides/config.md

 The file name is divided to five parts.
 All parts and components are connected with `_` and words of each part or component should be connected with `-`.

 - `{algorithm name}`: The name of the algorithm.
 It can be a detector name such as `pointpillars`, `fcos3d`, etc.
-- `{model component names}`: Names of the components used in the algorithm such as voxel_encoder, backbone, neck, etc. For example, `second_secfpn_head-dcn-circlenms` means using Second's SparseEncoder, SECONDFPN and detection head with used dcn and circle nms in the algorithm.
+- `{model component names}`: Names of the components used in the algorithm such as voxel_encoder, backbone, neck, etc. For example, `second_secfpn_head-dcn-circlenms` means using SECOND's SparseEncoder, SECONDFPN and a detection head with DCN and circle NMS in the algorithm.
 - `{training settings}`: Information of training settings such as batch size, augmentations, loss trick, scheduler, and epochs/iterations.
 For example: `8xb4-tta-cyclic-20e` means using 8-gpus x 4-samples-per-gpu, test time augmentation, cyclic annealing learning rate, and train 20 epochs.
   Some abbreviations:
   - `{gpu x batch_per_gpu}`: GPUs and samples per GPU. `bN` indicates N batch size per GPU.
 E.g. `4xb4` is the short term of 4-gpus x 4-samples-per-gpu.
   - `{schedule}`: training schedule, options are `schedule-2x`, `schedule-3x`, `cyclic-20e`, etc.
-    `schedule-2x` and `schedule-3x` means 24 epochs and 36 epochs respectively.
+    `schedule-2x` and `schedule-3x` mean 24 epochs and 36 epochs respectively.
     `cyclic-20e` means 20 epochs respectively.
 - `{training dataset information}`: Training dataset names like `kitti-3d-3class`, `nus-3d`, `s3dis-seg`, `scannet-seg`, `waymoD5-3d-car`.
 Here `3d` means dataset used for 3d object detection, and `seg` means dataset used for point cloud segmentation.
 - `{testing dataset information}` (optional): Testing dataset name for models trained on one dataset but tested on another.
 If not mentioned, it means the model was trained and tested on the same dataset type.